jamesplease/redux-resource/docs/api-reference/request-statuses.md

 #### Tips

-- Although this can be used to check the current status of a request, it's often more convenient to use [`getStatus`](get-status.md).
+- Although this object can be used to check the status of a request in your view layer, it's often more convenient to use [`getStatus`](get-status.md) for that purpose.
+For this reason, we recommend restricting your usage of this object to plugins, reducers, or action creators.

+  With that said, if you do prefer to use it in your views, then that's quite alright, too.